Login or Register to make a submission.

 LITERATURE REVIEW:

 Mandatory for original research articles.
-Discusses relevant theories and prior empirical studies.
-Use Heading 2 for major thematic categories and Heading 3 (italicized, not bold) for subtopics under those categories.
-Do not use numbering.
+This section discusses relevant theories and empirical studies.
+Use Heading 2 for major themes and Heading 3 (italicized, not bold) for subtopics.
+Numbering is not permitted.

 METHODS: